 Forming an LLC before you travel the world and work from these incredible, remote destinations will protect you and your business when you are preoccupied with exploring new lands and immersing yourself in different cultures.
 There are plenty of other reasons why forming an LLC is a smart business decision when you do not necessarily have a home base, and we are here to tell you why.

 An LLC is there to protect your business, as well as your personal assets.
-When you form an LLC, your business and your personal assets become separate in case an issue arises.
-This is something to consider when you are away in remote lands and a threat comes after your business.
-Being away could make it difficult to take care of a problem, and this is where having an LLC helps alleviate certain issues.
-Especially when your form your LLC with Incfile, you have customer support whenever you need it.
+When you form an LLC, your business and your personal assets become separate if an issue arises.
+This is something to consider when you are away in remote lands, and a threat comes after your business.
+Being away could make it challenging to take care of a problem, and this is where having an LLC helps alleviate certain issues.
+When you form your LLC with Incfile, you have customer support whenever you need it.

 You also have tons of flexibility when it comes to your LLC, meaning that if you need to assign certain business items to team members, you can quickly and easily manage this without a lot of paperwork.
 So if you are about to go cliff jumping for fun in Costa Rica, perhaps assigning your accounting to someone is the best move to make before doing so.